Lucy Dacus: Activism

 After Texas's new abortion law went into effect on September 1, 2021, Dacus announced on Twitter that all the money she makes at her upcoming shows in Texas "will be going towards abortion funds."
 She also informed her fans to bring extra money to her Houston and San Antonio shows for the donation to the abortion funds.
 During her Home Video Tour in July 2022, Dacus announced that she and her supporting act Camp Cope would be donating tips from the merchandise stand to the organization Fund Abortion Not Police.

 While performing with Boygenius at Coachella in April 2023, the band spoke in support of trans rights following bills proposed in states like Florida and Missouri.
 At a later tour date in June 2023 in Tennessee, Dacus and her fellow band members performed in drag in protest of anti-drag legislation that state governor Bill Lee signed into law that was blocked in federal court.

 After former President Barack Obama included "Not Strong Enough" by Boygenius on his 2023 annual summer playlist, Dacus quote tweeted him, saying "war criminal :(".

 Dacus joined the No Music For Genocide movement, geo-blocking her music from Israel in protest against the Gaza genocide.

+At Mayor of New York City Zohran Mamdani's inauguration in 2026, Dacus performed "Bread and Roses".

+In September 2026, Dacus attended a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.